1. INTRODUCTION

 (h) claim compensation for damages caused by our breach of any data protection laws.

-10. HOW TO COMPLAIN
+9. HOW TO COMPLAIN

 We hope that we can resolve any query or concern you raise about our use of your personal data.
+The GDPR and other applicable laws may also give you the right to lodge a complaint with us or with the competent data protection authority.

-The GDPR also gives you the right to lodge a complaint with the competent data protection authority.
 A list and contact details of local data protection authorities is available here:

 Information Commissioner’s Office